Contact the Office of Security and Emergency Management on 03 6232 7979 or Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 Tasmania’s coastal zone is particularly important to the Tasmanian community and the economy.
-No place in Tasmania is more than 115 kilometres from the sea, with the majority of Tasmania’s population centres and major industries located on or near the coast.
+No place in Tasmania is more than 115 kilometres from the sea, with most of Tasmania’s population centres and major industries located on or near the coast.

 Coastal hazards, including inundation and erosion, are the result of natural processes that have the potential to cause considerable damage to communities, industries and infrastructure.
 These hazards are expected to be magnified by climate change and sea level rise, presenting significant risk to Tasmanian communities and the economy if they are not appropriately managed.